 Monotonous incremental processing cannot change partial output that later turns out to be wrong.
-Being unable to change previous output in the light of additional input will produce inferior results.
+Being unable to change previous output in the light of additional input will produce inferior results if there are long-range dependencies.
 Such inflexible processing may be called stubborn, in a sense, with the opposite being yielding processing: